godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

         await get_signal()
         print("Button was pressed")

 .. note:: Unlike ``yield`` in previous Godot versions, you cannot obtain the function state object.
-This in spirit of
+          This is done to ensure type safety.
-          type-safety, because a function cannot say that returns an ``int`` but actually give a function state object during runtime.
+          With this type safety in place, a function cannot say that it returns an ``int`` while it actually returns a function state object during runtime.

 .. _doc_gdscript_onready_annotation: